 A Fund which is over 60% invested in interest-paying and economically equivalent investments for the whole of its distribution period can pay interest distributions.
 These are generally known as "bond funds" for United Kingdom tax purposes.
-The only Fund which is currently a bond fund is Santander Sterling Bond Portfolio.
+The only Funds which are currently bond funds are Santander Max 30% Shares Portfolio and Santander Max 30% Shares Income Portfolio.
 Funds which are bond funds pay interest distributions (instead of dividend distributions) which will be automatically retained in the relevant Fund in the case of accumulation Shares in such Funds, or distributed to Shareholders in the case of income Shares in such Funds.
 Any such interest distributions to Shareholders will be paid gross (that is, without any income tax being deducted and paid to HM Revenue & Customs) and Shareholders will be responsible for paying any income or other tax they are liable to on their interest distributions.